onlyphantom/sqlalchemy-tutorial/1_connections/1_connections.md

 >
 > You should design your transactions not to include such statements.
 If you issue a statement early in a transaction that cannot be rolled back, and then another statement later fails, the full effect of the transaction cannot be rolled back in such cases by issuing a ROLLBACK statement.

-MySQL is not alone in how in its implementation of `ROLLBACK`.
+MySQL is not alone in its implementation of `ROLLBACK`.
 Oracle Database has this [in their documentation](https://docs.oracle.com/database/121/SQLRF/statements_4011.htm#SQLRF01110):

 > Oracle Database issues an implicit COMMIT under the following circumstances:
 >